elwyn-chow/cybersecurity_homework/homework_week14/answers.md

 10. What are the advantages of using `curl` over the browser?

 * Can be run from command line and doesn't need a graphical user interface
-* It is fast to use it to download things or check that a web server or page is responding correctly
+* It is fast and easy to use for download things or to check that a web server or page is responding correctly
+* It is a small download and quick to configure.
+* It has numerous options that a graphical browser doesn't have.
+These include the ability to modify its headers to appear to be a different sort of browser.

 11. Which `curl` option is used to change the request method?